Phenomenological studies of exclusive heavy-quarkonium electroproduction at NLO: Results

 In Fig.~\ref{fig:chris_1}, we show instead the exclusive $J/\psi$ electroproduction cross section in bins of $Q^2$ at a fixed centre-of-mass energy, $W = 90~\text{GeV}$, of the $\gamma^* p$ pair.
 The grey (light-red) shaded band corresponds to the use of CF at LO (NLO), with Shuvaev-transformed CT18ANLO PDFs~\cite{Hou:2019efy}.
 The NLO PDF uncertainty propagated to the cross section is shown again via the hatched band.
-The NLO prediction is in agreement with the data from both H1 and ZEUS collaborations over a wide range of $\langle Q^2 \rangle$.
-We have checked that the choice of input NLO PDFs amongst MSHT20~\cite{Bailey:2020ooq}, NNPDF3.1~\cite{NNPDF:2017mvq} and CT18A~\cite{Hou:2019efy} has the largest effect at the lowest $Q^2$, where the choice of the initial condition of the DGLAP evolution is felt, while for larger $Q^2$ this effect washes out and the predictions based on each PDF set agree at or below the percent level.
+The NLO prediction is in agreement with the data from both the H1 and ZEUS collaborations at $W$=90 GeV over a wide range of $\langle Q^2 \rangle$.
+We have checked that the choice of input NLO PDFs amongst CT18A~\cite{Hou:2019efy}, MSHT20~\cite{Bailey:2020ooq} and NNPDF3.1~\cite{NNPDF:2017mvq} has the largest effect at the lowest $Q^2$, where the choice of the initial condition of the DGLAP evolution is felt; for larger $Q^2$ this effect washes out and the predictions based on each PDF set agree at or below the percent level.
 That is to say, the prediction in the highest $Q^2$ bin exhibits a small factorisation-scale dependence and is essentially independent of the choice of the input PDF.

 At $Q^2 \gapproxeq 20\,\text{GeV}^2$, accessible at the EIC, the perturbative convergence of exclusive $J/\psi$ electroproduction manifests itself well with the LO and NLO predictions in line with each other.
 At smaller $Q^2$, however, the perturbative convergence deteriorates and we observe the well-known scale-stability problem of exclusive $J/\psi$ photoproduction at NLO in CF~\cite{Ivanov:2004vd}.
 The interplay between quark and gluon contributions to the total amplitude in standard CF is rather complicated in this small-$Q^2$ regime, $Q^2 \lapproxeq m_{c}^2$, see~\cite{Eskola:2022vpi, Flett:2024htj}.
 We find however that the gluon amplitude quickly becomes dominant for $Q^2 \gg m_{c}^2$ and, consequently, the forthcoming enhanced statistics and increased data coverage from the EIC will allow for refined and improved constraints on gluon parton distribution function extractions at intermediate resolution scales.
 This is reflected in both Figs.~\ref{fig:chris_2} and \ref{fig:chris_1} where, for $Q^2 \gg m_c^2$, the width of the hatched band is driven by the magnitude and uncertainty of the gluon PDF, whereas for $Q^2 \lapproxeq m_c^2$ this is no longer the case due to the delicate interplay of the contributing terms discussed above.
 The behaviour of the lower boundary of the light-red shaded band around $Q^2 \approx 2 ~\text{GeV}^2$ in Fig.~\ref{fig:chris_1} is due to the rapid decrease of the imaginary part of the NLO amplitude in this region, which leads to a sign change relative to the LO imaginary part for $Q^2 \lapproxeq 2 ~\text{GeV}^2$, in qualitative agreement with the observations of~\cite{Chen:2019uit}.